Do Go On - 345 - Dame Julie Andrews

 Single mum.

-I know mums and grums can both blend in.
+I know mums and grums can both learn this.

 Depending on your definition of love, of course.